How do highly conserved regions of PrP control prion formation?

 Recently it has been demonstrated that PrP can act as a receptor for Aβ oligomers which are implicated in the pathogenesis of Alzheimer’s disease.
 Aβ is derived from a larger protein called the amyloid precursor protein (APP).
 We have well established cell lines expressing different forms of PrP and APP (which generate Aβ).
 These will be used to investigate the interactions of different forms of Aβ with PrP using a combination of biochemical and cell biological assays to determine the molecular mechanisms underlying this interaction.

 Investigating the role of microRNA (miRNA) in neurodegenerative disorders

-The role of the exosome pathway in processing of the prion and amyloid precursor proteins
+The role of extracellular vesicles in processing of the prion and amyloid precursor proteins

-This project will investigate the mechanisms, currently unknown, of exosome uptake by cells using modifiers of key cellular pathways and live cell imaging.
-This project will also investigate the role of modifiers in exosome biogenesis by altering their expression with RNAi, using a lentiviral delivery system in neuronal cells.
+This project will investigate the mechanisms, currently unknown, of EV uptake by cells using modifiers of key cellular pathways and live cell imaging.
+This project will also investigate the role of modifiers in EV biogenesis by altering their expression with RNAi, using a lentiviral delivery system in neuronal cells.
 We are also using high-resolution cryo-electron microscopy to study the structure of exosomes isolated from neuronal cells.